What does APRC mean and why does it matter when borrowing?

 What is a representative APRC?

-The representative – or headline – APRC is the interest that the majority of customers (51% of borrowers) can expect to pay over the lifetime of the loan, taking into account fees, the initial rate and the variable rate they would move on to at the end of their deal.
+The representative – or headline – APRC is the interest most customers (51% of borrowers) can expect to pay over the lifetime of the loan.
+It takes into account fees, the initial rate and the variable rate they’ll move on to at the end of their deal.

-The APRC is representative because the actual interest rates offered to a borrower will be based on a person’s financial status and credit history.
-Your individual APRC could be lower or higher than the representative APRC depending on your financial situation.
+The APRC is representative because the actual interest rates a borrower receives will be based on their financial status and credit history.
+Depending on your financial situation, your APRC could be lower or higher than the representative APRC.

 What else should I consider when applying for a mortgage or secure loan?